-- The diagnosis and care of infants, children, and adolescents with cancer and myriad hematologic disorders
+- To diagnose and care for infants, children, and adolescents with cancer and hematologic disorders

-- The education of medical students, residents, fellows, and other trainees, as well as provision of continuing education to practicing physicians
+- To educate medical students, residents, fellows, and other trainees, as well as provide continuing education to practicing physicians

-- Clinical, translational, and laboratory research aimed at improving and extending our knowledge about blood diseases and cancer
+- To conduct clinical, translational, and laboratory research aimed at improving and extending our knowledge about blood diseases and cancer

-- Advocacy of our cause on behalf of the patients and families we serve
+- To advocate on behalf of the patients and families we serve

-Faculty in the Division of Pediatric Hematology and Oncology are conducting molecular and cellular biology experiments in cancer and blood disease.
-Laboratory research efforts are both basic and translational studies that help to bridge the lab and clinical venues.
+Faculty in the Division of Pediatric Hematology and Oncology conduct molecular and cellular biology experiments in cancer and blood disease.
+Laboratory research efforts include basic and translational studies that help to bridge the lab and clinical venues.
 Research is carried out in laboratories at UT Southwestern, the Children’s Medical Center Research Institute, and Children's Health℠.
-Learn more about our state-of-the-art research.

 Our education mission includes medical students, pediatric residents, and hematology/oncology fellows.
 The Division also sponsors an innovative summer student internship program for outstanding premedical and medical students.